Don’t you hate when you find the perfect image for your blog post, except that it’s horizontal and you need it to be vertical?

 2. Rotate it

-Sometimes an image's orientation doesn't matter and you can get away with turning it 90 degrees.
-If anything looks off about it, try covering it with a text box or other element.
+Sometimes an image’s orientation doesn’t matter and you can get away with turning it 90 degrees.
+If anything in the image looks odd turned sideways, you can try covering it with a text box or other element.

 3. Lengthen it